workforce-data-initiative/presentations/PITCHME.md

 - Tabular datasets detailing different skill extraction methods, paired with evaluation metrics
 - JSON-LD datasets each representing an ontology of competencies and occupations, usable by the skills-ml library
 - Sequence-tagged labels of competencies for use in skill extraction algorithms
+- Representativeness analysis compares Research Hub data with data from Bureau of Labor Statistics

 +++